Credit score myths and truths

 4. Your credit score joins with your spouse’s in marriage

 Credit scores do not merge when you get married.
-The only time both your credit scores matter are when you apply for a joint loan.
+The only time both your credit scores matter is when you apply for a joint loan.
 Any missed payments or defaults are then reflected on both your credit scores.

 5. Having no debt gives a good credit score